Back

 The Role of Exercise in Lipedema Management

 Exercise is fundamental in treating lipedema, as it improves symptoms and increases quality of life.
 Preferred activities for this condition include low-impact exercises that promote moderate limb mobilization [5].
-For a deeper dive into this topic, read our article on Exercise and Lipedema: Best Practices and Recommendations.
+For a deeper dive into this topic, read our article on exercise and lipedema.

 Benefits of regular exercise for lipedema patients include: